-This first course in the University Core Curriculum seeks to forge a community of conversation inspired to explore perennial questions central but not exclusive to the Catholic intellectual tradition.
-People throughout the different cultures and traditions of the world strive to understand the transcendent mysteries of the human journey that are addressed by the world's religions, philosophies, art, music and literature.
-The first signature course invites students into this conversation via some of the great texts and other cultural artifacts that focus on transformative journeys as they are portrayed in Catholic, Greek, Islamic, Hindu, and other traditions.
+This first signature course in the University CORE, generally taken by first year students in the Fall semester, seeks to forge a community of conversation inspired to explore perennial questions central but not exclusive to the Catholic intellectual tradition.
+People throughout the different cultures and traditions of the world strive to understand the transcendent mysteries of the human journey that are addressed by the world’s religions, philosophies, art, music and literature.
+The first signature course invites students into this conversation via some of the great texts and other cultural artifacts that focus on transformative journeys as they are portrayed in Catholic, Greek, Islamic, Hindu and other traditions.
 Students are asked to reflect upon their own transformative experiences and envision their personal journeys.
 Classes meet twice a week for 75 minutes.
-This course is linked with the 1-credit University Life course.

-This course is taken by second year students as part of the University Core Curriculum.
-The course considers the relationship between Christianity and culture, through an approach based on principles of dialogue, development, and community.
+This course is taken by second year students in the Spring semester as part of the University Core.
+CORE 2101 considers the relationship between Christianity and culture through an approach based on principles of dialogue, development, and community.
 Texts from the Christian tradition paired with texts from non-Christian traditions demonstrate direct connections across cultures that influence the development of the Catholic intellectual tradition.
-The course seeks to foster the development of a community of conversation through a focus on key questions and the important texts that address these questions.
+The course seeks to foster the development of a community of conversation through a focus on key questions and significant texts that address these questions.

 Sub-Title-Art of St.Peter's The course explores the physical fabric and artistic embellishment of Saint Peter¿s and the Vatican from early Christian times through the twentieth century as a way of assessing the development of Catholicism¿s distinctive and powerful visual language.
 Among the topics to be considered: the transformation of the legacy of classical antiquity into one of the first Christian basilicas at Old Saint Peter¿s; Michelangelo¿s Sistine Ceiling, and the Vatican within the urban context of Rome as the capital of modern Italy.
 Cross-listed with Art, Music and Design (ARTH 3101)